 Millennials want their brands to align with their values and want to see upper management use their platform to address critical social issues.
 We saw the importance of brands taking purposeful action in the early stages of COVID-19’s impact.

 For example, Nike started a hashtag campaign with #playinside and #playfortheworld.
-This campaign encouraged athletes to inspire people to train or play at home in efforts to flatten the curve.
+This campaign encouraged athletes to inspire people to train or play at home in an effort to flatten the curve.
 The message tapped into human emotions and provided hope while maintaining their brand identity.

 In light of the black lives matter movement, Sephora signed a 15% Pledge and committed to devoting 15% of its shelf space to products from black-owned businesses.